-How the COVID-19 Pandemic Will Accelerate Digital Transformation
+How the COVID-19 Pandemic Is Accelerating Digital Transformation

 Throughout the last decade, law firms have faced pressure to become more efficient and meet rising client expectations.
 There’s no better time than now for firms to find new ways to deliver client services and reimagine the role of technology in enabling service delivery.
-To protect their margins, firms must future-proof their business models to effectively engage clients and deliver matters.
+To protect and sustain their margins, firms must future-proof their business models to effectively engage clients and deliver matters.
 A robust technology and digital strategy will enable firms to weather the challenges posed by the pandemic and emerge more resilient and better equipped to meet ever-evolving client and market conditions.

 How Digital Transformation Builds Resilience

 Digital transformation entails more than simply adopting innovative technology solutions; it’s just as significant how these solutions are adopted and what cultural change facilitates them.
 To cultivate a digital culture, law firm leaders and staff must learn to shift their mindsets and engage in design thinking to embrace digital ways of working.
 Although technology adoption creates opportunities, the ways in which a firm adapts to associated changes to its ways of working will ultimately determine the success of its digital transformation.

 On a positive note, the pandemic has altered long-held perceptions of technology and removed long-standing barriers — both cultural and change-related —to technology adoption.
 Firms can now fully leverage new technologies by embedding an organic change model driven by continuous learning.

 As a result of extensive research, Intapp Strategic Consulting has identified five key elements that underpin the digital transformation required of law firms as they progress through the Rethink wave of adjustment.